aedifex/FortiFi/server/Development.md

 ### Running the server

 To run the server, use `make local-dev`.
 The server can be queried via http using curl, postman, or other methods.
 To reset the database, run `make clean-database`.
 To empty the logs, run `make clean-logs`.
 To clean both, run `make clean` (this will only work if both the database and the logs exist).
 To recreate the database after wiping, run `make database-dev`.
 Enter your `mysql` password when prompted.

+### Running the tests

+To run the tests, use `make test`.
+This will reset the database and run the tests.
+Make sure to fill in the correct values in the `server_test.go` file. for the config values.
+The `fcmToken` should be a valid FCM token for an iOS device and should be set in the `server_test.go` file.